The two terms describe different aspects of our absenteeism problem and require different approaches to bringing students back to school every day.

 Many researchers and schools monitor how many students are missing 10 percent or more of the school year.
-That’s about two days a month, or 18 days in most school districts.
+That is about two days a month, or 18 days a year.
 The U.S. Education Department’s Office of Civil Rights recently released data in June, 2016 in their report 2013-14 Civil Rights Data Collection.
 They found that 13% or 6.5 million students in the US missed 15 or more days of school during the 2013-14 school year.

 This US DOE data represents the first time that many schools and districts will know how many students are missing so much school that they are falling behind academically.
 Educators, families and community partners can use this opportunity to dig deep into their numbers to determine who is missing too much school and why.
 Taking a data informed, non-punitive approach that draws upon insights from students, families, teachers and community partners is what leads to strategies that can improve attendance and achievement.